 Rocket Languages Italian includes more than more than 350 hours of instruction across its three program levels, quickly helping students master conversational Italian.
 Because it is the most comprehensive product in our review, Rocket Languages is our top pick for Italian language instruction.

-Rosetta Stone is practically a household name when it comes to language learning, having gained popularity for its comprehensive lessons that teach Italian in a number of ways (e.g. audio, visual, etc.).
+Rosetta Stone is practically a household name when it comes to language learning, having gained popularity for its comprehensive lessons that teach Italian in a number of ways (such as audio, visual, and so on).
 Although Rosetta Stone's regular prices are expensive compared with other programs, they often have significant discounts that may make learning Italian as affordable as other, lower-ranked options.

 CyberItalian exclusively uses the Internet to provide its very detailed, comprehensive Italian lessons in a variety of ways, from basic self-study courses to hour-long private lessons.
 While the amount of information presented may be overwhelming to some students, CyberItalian does a good job of balancing immersive language, authentic context, and cultural enrichment to deliver a robust learning experience for students of Italian.